ppy-sb/Guccho/README.md

 ## supporting platforms

-guweb-next has multi-platform support in mind.
+Guccho has multi-platform support in mind.
 It's modular but not hot-swapable.
 Some procedures need to be done before it's ready for dev/prod.

 - ### guweb